Prof. Patrick Hanks – Professor in Lexicography, RIILP

 Modules: Lexicography: Theory and Practice; Using Corpus Data for ELT

-Dr Sara Moze – Research Associate in Lexicography, Course Leader, RIILP
+Dr Sara Moze –Lecturer in Computational Lexicology, Course Leader, RIILP

 Dr Moze specializes in Corpus Linguistics, Mono- and Bilingual Lexicography, Frame Semantics, and Translation Studies, and has 10 years of research experience working in the development of corpus-driven methodologies, annotation schemes, tools, dictionaries, pedagogical grammars and other linguistic resources for various languages.
 She is one of the main researchers working on the ‘Pattern Dictionary of English Verbs’, which is currently being developed at RIILP under the guidance of Prof. Hanks.
 She has also co-authored a book titled ‘Analysing Student Language Problems: A Corpus-based Approach’, which focuses on the application of corpus linguistic methods to language teaching.

 Modules: Using Corpus Data for ELT; Lexicography: Theory and Practice

 Dr Michael Oakes – Reader in Computational Linguistics, RIILP